Safety Advice for Electromagnetic Fields

 Silver = Ground, Twist with Green, and connects to lamp's base screw

-How to Ground a Laptop
+How to Ground a Laptop or USB Hub

 grounding a laptop

-Caution: Some computers may temporarily shut down upon plugging in the grounding cable.
+Caution: Some computers may temporarily shut down, or possibly even break, when plugging in the grounding cable.
 If you ground your laptop, you do so at your own risk.
 Note also that while it can be helpful to ground electrical appliances, do NOT attempt to ground yourself in a high electrical environment.
+The electrical ground may itself be contaminated with induced voltages or "dirty" electricity.
+Check your grounding with meters to make sure it decreases body voltage without increasing intermediate frequencies.
 For more info, see Electric Fields.

-How to Ground a Laptop with a 2-pin plug
+How to Ground a Router or Switch

-© 2010-2012 All Rights Reserved | Liability Disclaimer
+© 2010-2024 All Rights Reserved | Liability Disclaimer